 Definition of Diversity

 Katie requested suggested changes to a definition of Diversity proposed by the Task Force.
-Suggested changes from Members appear in blue in the text below.
-All caps represent additions and terminology differences compared to the CPUC’s internal definition of Diversity.
+She explained that the intention of the definition is to guide the scope of recommendations for what the WG propose for full CAEECC’s consideration.

 “Race* as well as gender, gender identity or expression, sexual orientation, citizenship, religion, national origin nationality, ethnicity, culture, justice impacted persons, health status, age, ability, veteran, income socioeconomic status, language, political perspective, and any other category where persons identify as ‘different’”.

-Note: Text in blue represents proposed modifications from the 1/13 CDEI WG meeting, and text in purple and strikethrough shows differences from the CPUC internal DEI team definition.
+Note: Text in blue represents proposed modifications from the 1/13 CDEI WG meeting, and text in purple and strikethrough shows additions and terminology differences from the CPUC’s internal DEI team’s definition of Diversity.

 Katie noted the importance of co-creating a shared definition to propose to the full CAEECC as part of the WG’s suite of recommendations, considering the definition informs the scope and priorities for the WG (and ultimately CAEECC).
 She concluded that the WG will continue to refine the working definition in homework and future meetings.